 Payments are made no later than thirty (30) days following the end of each monthly period.
 To receive payment, you must have provided all required banking and tax information and documentation, as well as meeting the minimum payment threshold.

-If your bank and bank account currency is listed in this table, you must exceed a minimum payment threshold of $10 USD.
-All other bank countries and bank account currencies must exceed a minimum payment threshold of $150 USD.
+If your bank country/region and bank account currency are listed in this table, you must exceed a minimum payment threshold of $10 USD.
+For the Republic of Korea (KRW), the minimum threshold is $50 USD.
+All other bank countries/regions and bank account currencies must exceed a minimum payment threshold of $150 USD.

 The payment date is the date the payment leaves Apple's bank.
 Your bank may or may not credit those funds to you on the same day.